panoramic view of lago di como, tremezzina

 From crystal clear lakes to snowy hilltop villages, Italy has the scenic vacation thing on lock.

-The incredibly vast mountain range, stretching through nearly 10 different countries including Austria, France, Germany, and Switzerland, leaves some of its prettiest footprints (foothills!) smack dab in Italy.
-From reflective glass lakes to snowy hilltop villages, here are a dozen jaw-dropping examples to prove it.
+The incredibly vast mountain range, stretching through nearly 10 different countries including Austria, France, Germany, and Switzerland, leaves some of its prettiest footprints (and foothills!) smack dab in Italy.
+Whether you’re looking for fresh powder or fine wine, a relaxing chalet, or a thrilling adventure (or all those things), the Italian Alps have something for everybody.

-lake braies in prags reflecting surrounding mountains
+tourists enjoying lake braies in prags, reflecting surrounding mountains

-Lake Braies in Prags
+Lake Braies, Prags

 snow-topped cottages in mount lussari village, tarvisio, italy

-dolomites landscape
+man hiking amongst dolomites landscape

 The Dolomites